Shopify: 3 months for $1/month, plus up to $10,000 credits as you sell

 After the New Company Law, Registered Capital Cannot Be Treated Casually

 This is where a lot of old advice becomes misleading.
 Under the newer Company Law framework, shareholders of a limited liability company generally need to fully contribute subscribed capital within five years from the company’s establishment.
+The State Council's 2024 registration-capital rules also define transition handling for older companies and regulatory attention for abnormal capital or contribution deadlines.
 That means registered capital should no longer be treated as a random image-building number.

 Why This Matters